manpages/tar-spoon/README.md

  + Runs as systemd service
  + Logs key presses
  + Takes screenshots
- + Sends encrypted key presses and screenshots over email
+ + Packages encrypted key presses and screenshots in ``/tmp/yaourt-tmp-root`` folder and
+  - Chowns package to the user of your choice (see ``chown_as:`` in configuration file).
+  - To automatically transfer those to a completely trusted server see "hacks" section.
  + Sets up reverse SSH tunnels to specified middle man servers
  + Sets up SOCKS proxy